mackorone/mackorone.github.io/_posts/2023-06-05-2023-avenue-of-the-giants.md

 Christine found me on the ground, congratulated me on my fast time, and handed me some fluids.
-It took a few minutes for my watch to sync with my phone, but eventually everything uploaded to Zwift and I saw my new half marathon PR:
+It took a few minutes for my watch to sync with my phone, but eventually everything uploaded to Strava and I saw my new half marathon PR:
 1:29:58.
 Turns out, my route was a little bit long and technically I ran an extra 0.1 miles.
 Accounting for that, I made it under 1:30:00, and I couldn't have been happier.